NelsonHennessiAyodeji/backend-taskmanager/readme.md

 - `title` has a maximum length
 - `description` is required
 - `status` must be one of the supported values
-- `dueDate` must contain a valid date value
+- `dueDate` must contain a valid date value or a string for simplicity
 - Task IDs must be valid MongoDB ObjectIds when used in ID-based endpoints

 This prevents malformed data from being stored in the database.